ZackFra/Salesforce-Moxygen/README.md

 - Integer countQuery(String queryString)
 - Integer countQuery(String queryString, System.AccessLevel accessLevel)
-- Integer countQueryWithBinds(String queryString, Map\<String, Object\> bindMap, System.AccessLevel)
+- Integer countQueryWithBinds(String queryString, Map\<String, Object\> bindMap, System.AccessLevel accessLevel)

 There is also a suite of @TestVisible methods that are only available in the context of a unit test.